 22 And when ye reap the harvest of your land, thou shalt not make clean riddance of the corners of thy field when thou reapest, neither shalt thou gather any gleaning of thy harvest: thou shalt leave them unto the poor, and to the stranger: I am the LORD your God.

 On the Feast of Firstfruits we are told to start counting fifty days, with Firstfruits being Day 1, to determine the date of another feast, the Feast of Pentecost.
 This feast appears to correspond to the giving of the Torah on Mount Sinai, which was about 50 days after the Exodus from Egypt, and is also the day on which the first large harvest of the Jewish people took place as three thousand souls were added to the kingdom when they received the preaching of Peter in Acts 2.
-(Ac 2:41) Celebrating this feast appears to be a celebration of the completion of the harvest, just as Firstfruits is the celebration of its beginning.
+(Ac 2:41) Celebrating this feast appears to be a celebration of the harvest, similar to Firstfruits.

 While the above Levitical text describes the sacrificial duties of this festival, as with the other feasts Deuteronomy provides additional helpful practical details: